basjacobs93/basjacobs.com/content/about/_index.md

 menu: "main"
 ---

 My name is Bas Jacobs.
 I am working as a data scientist in The Netherlands.
 Before that, I did both my bachelor and master in mathematics.
 I like solving puzzles, writing code and working on data analysis and machine learning projects.
-Links to my LinkedIn and GitHub can be found at the bottom of this page.
+My LinkedIn is [here](https://www.linkedin.com/in/basjacobs93) and my GitHub can be found [here](https://www.github.com/basjacobs93).

 ***

-This blog was made using [blogdown](https://github.com/rstudio/blogdown), [Hugo](https://gohugo.io/), and is based on the [cactus theme](https://themes.gohugo.io/cactus/).
+This blog was made using [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/).